Jodicooli/GraphRAG/documentation/README.neo4j.md

 ## Summary

 We chose Neo4j because it is a **free**, **beginner-friendly**, and highly **visual graph database** that fits  with our movie dataset.
-Its graph-native structure and rich query language allow for multi-hop reasoning and deep insights.
-Perfect for using GraphRAG.
+Its graph-native structure and rich query language is perfect for ou GraphRAG application and allow deep insights.

 ---